 - Built-In - Single characters,

-MCEControl.commands file included with MCE Controller includes a set of example commands for controlling Windows Media Center as well as standard keyboard input.
-See the section below for instructions on how to add, remove,
+MCE Controller includes a set of pre-defined commands for controlling Windows Media Center as well as standard keyboard input.
+Pre-defined commands can be found in the built-in .commands file

 MCE Controller commands are not case-sensitive.
 Thus